pmoustopoulos/customer-api/README.md

 - **Runtime Exceptions**: Handles general runtime exceptions, such as `NullPointerException` and `RuntimeException`, returning a 500 Internal Server Error response.
-- **Resource Not Found**: Manages `ResourceNotFoundException`, returning a 404 Not Found status with a relevant error message.
+- **Resource Not Found**: Manages `EntityNotFoundException`, returning a 404 Not Found status with a relevant error message.
-- **Business Logic and Data Exceptions**: Handles custom exceptions like `ResourceAlreadyExistException`, and `DataAccessException`, providing a 400 Bad Request response.
+- **Business Logic and Data Exceptions**: Handles custom exceptions like `EntityExistsException`, and `DataAccessException`, providing a 400 Bad Request response.
 - **Validation Exceptions**: Manages exceptions related to validation, such as `MethodArgumentNotValidException` and `ConstraintViolationException`, returning detailed validation error messages.